aDotInTheVoid/debug2/README.md

 ## Why not just use `Debug`

 The `Debug` trait is good, but the problem is it is not very good at nested stuctures.
-Either you use `{:?}` and get a line that is too long, or a to many lines with not enough information on them.
+Either you use `{:?}` and get a line that is too long, or too many lines with not enough information on them.

 ```rust